a-ads/blog/content/blog/how-to-earn-free-bitcoins-best-ways.md

 This excellent method for getting free bitcoins is to sign-up for an affiliate program that gives its rewards in cryptocurrency.
 It works pretty simply.
 You receive a commission when somebody clicks on your affiliate link and proceeds to register and/or deposit funds with the provider.

 To prosper in this marketplace, you need to think of ways to get your affiliate link in front of people.
-This affiliate program, for example, can be offered by A-ADS.
+This affiliate program, for example, can be offered by AADS.
 You can start sharing your link with your family and friends.

 **9. Do Jobs That Pay in Bitcoins**